-Each semester the School of Data Science awards a number of assistantships to support SDS graduate and undergraduate academic programs.
+Each semester the School of Data Science awards several assistantships to support SDS graduate and undergraduate academic programs.
 Only students enrolled in an SDS program are eligible to apply for SDS-funded assistantships.
 Assistantships are usually in one of two forms: Instructional Assistants or Teaching Assistants.

 Instructional Assistants (IAs) are hired as Student Temporary workers.
-IAs are paid on an hourly basis, $18.00 an hour, and are usually assigned to support special projects or clerical projects.
+IAs are paid on an hourly basis and are usually assigned to support special projects or clerical projects.
 They are responsible for submitting bi-weekly time sheets.

 Teaching Assistants (TAs) are hired to support a faculty member in the delivery of a class.
 Responsibilities may include grading papers, setting up laboratory experiences, keeping class records, preparing instructional materials, staffing office hours, and limited teaching responsibilities.
-TAs are paid roughly $18.00 an hour.
+TAs are paid on a semester contract.

 - A full-time appointment for a TA or IA is 20 hours per week